duzun/p2peg.js/README.md

 Each client-peer adds to the entropy of the server-peer by suppling variable data with the request (in purpos or not) and by the fact of connecting to the server (the exact request time is also accounted), thus changing internal state of the `P2PEG`.
-The internal state is a sum of all collected entropy bits from system and from all client-peers that have ever requested current peer.
+The internal state is a (digested) sum of all collected entropy bits from system and from all peers that have ever requested current peer.
+The more requests a peer gets, the more unpredictable internal state it has.

 For client-peer there is no way to know about `P2PEG`'s internal state or about other client-peers, hence generated data is truly random and unpredictable.